-The preserved fall leaves we preserved by painting on one side of the leaf with Mod Podge, such as the ‘thankful’ leaf pictured below, retained a good bit of their color and became more flexible and better for art projects than those painted on both sides.
+The preserved fall leaves in the photographs were preserved by painting on one side of the leaf with Mod Podge, as shown in the photograph of the ‘thankful’ leaf below.
+It retained a good bit of color and became more flexible and better for art projects than those painted on both sides.
 Conversely, we discovered that fall leaves painted and preserved with Mod Podge on both sides are better for sturdy crafts like leaf lacing.

 Some of our preserved autumn leaves have become brittle over time, and a few have faded a bit, but we still have lots of red, yellow, and orange preserved leaves to play with!